jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 There are 3 main causes of droughts: The wanton destruction of plants or indiscriminate deforestation..
 Deforestation prevents the plants from nourishing the earth..
 Deforestation is caused by human beings.
 It is within their power to solve this problem through their own efforts.
 {{< /q >}}

 Unlike expensive carbon-capture technologies that require energy, plants capture carbon for free.
-The main problem is that they occupy a lot of space that could have been used for human use such as for agriculture and residential purpopses.
+The main problem is that they occupy a lot of space that could have been used by humans for agriculture and residential purposes.

 This limits the carrying capacity of the planet.
-If populations increase, then more forests will be converted to farmland and houses.
+If populations increase, then more forests will be converted into farmland and houses.
 This then makes climate change worse.
 The only solution by then would be to move the population underground in the absence of other habitable planets nearby.

 We have 3 solutions to this: